-The Project on Decent Work Regulation (DWR) responds to UN Sustainable Development Goal (SGD) 8, which promotes inclusive and sustainable economic growth employment and decent work for all.
+The Project on Decent Work Regulation (DWR) responds to UN Sustainable Development Goal (SGD) 8, which promotes inclusive and sustainable economic growth, full and productive employment, and decent work for all.

-In response to this demand, the DWR Project supports a set of linked research and policy activities towards understanding and improving labour market regulation across the world.
+Effective labour regulation is one of the most pressing challenges of the twenty-first century.
+There is substantial potential for innovative laws that can effectively achieve decent work, especially in Low and Middle Income Countries.
+In response to this demand, the DWR Project supports a set of linked research and policy activities towards understanding and improving labour market regulation across the world - see below.

-The DWR Project builds on the work of the ESRC/GCRF Strategic Network on Legal Regulation of Unacceptable Forms of Work (UFW) (2017).
-Funded by the Economic and Social Research Council (ESRC) through the Global Challenges Research Fund (GCRF), the project initiated a global network that now includes more than 60 research and policy bodies in 20 countries across the world.
+The Strategic Network on Legal Regulation of Unacceptable Forms of Work (UFW) (2017) was funded by the Economic and Social Research Council (ESRC) through the Global Challenges Research Fund (GCRF).
+The project built a global network that now includes more than 60 research and policy bodies in 20 countries across the world.

-The Project generated a set of Research Agendas on regulatory challenges that are present in both the global North and South.
-Outlined in a 2018 report, these include casual work in a range of forms (e.g. “day labour”, “zero hours contracts”, “on-call work”); forced labour; informal employment; the prevalence of violence and harassment in certain jobs and sectors, including in the care sector and in domestic work; and the weak enforcement of labour standards.
+The UFW Project generated a set of Research Agendas on regulatory challenges shared by the global North and South.
+These include casual work in a range of forms (e.g. “day labour”, “zero hours contracts”, “on-call work”); forced labour; informal employment; the prevalence of violence and harassment in certain jobs and sectors, including in the care sector and in domestic work; and the ineffective enforcement of labour standards.

-In 2018, the DWR Project launched Decent Work Regulation in Africa (DWR-Africa).
-The Project was centred on effective regulatory strategies for decent work in the in southern Africa, with a particular focus on the garment sector.
+The Project on Decent Work Regulation in Africa (DWR-Africa) was centred on effective regulatory strategies for decent work in southern Africa, with a particular focus on the garment sector.
 Funded by Durham University (UK) through the Higher Education Funding Council for England (HEFCE)/Global Challenges Research Fund (GCRF), the Project was a collaboration between Durham University (UK), the University of Cape Town (South Africa) and York University (Canada).

 DWR-Africa established a regional network of researchers and stakeholders in southern Africa, conducted research on challenges to labour law enforcement in the region, and generated recommendations for research and regulatory policy.